LFakh/Gobot/README.md

 # Gobot
-A 2D Game about a mysterious Journey of a bot like creature that has just been awaken with a secret goal around specific planets
+A 2D Game about a mysterious Journey of a bot like creature that has just been awaken with a secret goal to accomplish around specific planets